cyberphone/CBOR.js/README.md

 To shield developers from having to know the inner workings of deterministic encoding, the API performs all the necessary transformations _automatically_.
-This for example means that if the `set` operations in the [Encoding&nbsp;Example](#encoding-example) were swapped, the generated CBOR would stay the same.
+This for example means that if the `set` operations in the [Encoding&nbsp;Example](#encoding-example) were swapped, the generated CBOR would still be the same.

 ### Diagnostic Notation Support